Updated 02 April 2023

 I don’t live in Australia – can I still attend a workshop?

 You most certainly can.
 Our experience of working with overseas guests has been utterly wonderful despite the challenges of Time Zone differences for live interactive events.
 For example 10.00am to 1.00pm Australian Eastern Daylight time (AEDT) runs from 3.00pm to 6.00pm Pacific Standard Time (PST) the previous day (eg. Los Angeles or Vancouver), or from 6.00pm to 9.00pm Eastern Standard Time (EST) the previous night (eg, Montreal or New York), but can also finish as late as 3.00am Central European Time (CET) (eg. Vienna, Austria).
-On the other hand when Time Zone differences are simply too great we can schedule a repeat workshop for that specific Time Zone.
+On the other hand time zones like Hong Kong (HKT) are only two hours earlier.
+But when Time Zone differences are simply too great we can time-shift the workshop by recording the Saturday sessions for watching on Saturday morning in the local time zone, and any questions are addressed on the Sunday which is also recorded, and follow up questions separately addressed after the workshop.
+There is also a hybrid approach where an international guest attends up to the point they need to sleep, and we then send the recording(s) of the session(s) they missed, and so on.

 What are the advantages of an online workshop?